jeremyfelt/wave/README.md

 1. Install Virtualbox 4.2.18
 1. Install Vagrant 1.3.1
+1. `vagrant plugin install vagrant-hostsupdater`
 1. `brew install ansible`
 1. Get this repo in a directory
 1. `vagrant up`

+**Notes:**

-If you are using Windows or Linux, you'll need to replace the `brew install ansible` command with whatever it takes to get [Ansible](http://ansible.cc) installed on your host machine.
+* If you are using Windows or Linux, you'll need to replace the `brew install ansible` command with whatever it takes to get [Ansible](http://ansible.cc) installed on your host machine.
+* The vagrant-hostsupdater plugin is nice, but not necessary.